MatthwFrost/edel/README.md

 - Load < 2 secs for any text length.
 (Prefetching feature)

 Ideas:
 - Prefetching <- How would that would?
 How would you get the selection? ✅
 - Moving the fetch to a lamda function🤔
 - Do I need to get all the text at once or am I limited to the server response time; Answer: no, if done right.

 # What needs ready for release?
 - Reliable.
 Lots of testing.
 What breaks the software.
 Needs to work everytime.
 - Play audio quickly by a click of a button, be able to stop and start everytime.
 - Replay centre not a must.
 - Clear error handling.
 Alerts and popup.

+### Testing
+- Try on different browser, and account.
+- Constantly use most days.
+Try install at work.